When opponents claim that proportional representation in Canada will lead to “fringe parties”*, they haven’t done their homework.

 Germany uses Mixed Member Proportional representation.
-The current number of parties in their legislature is 4.
+The current number of parties in their legislature is 6.
 No fringe parties were elected.
-In Canada’s last Parliament, we had 6 parties, plus Independents.
+In Canada’s last Parliament (2011-2015) we had 6 parties, plus Independents.

 Does an STV system for Canada need a threshold?

 Consider an STV district which elects a team of 5 MPs.
-The natural threshold for a candidate to win a seat in this district would be about 17%, though sometimes, depending on the situation, the last candidate elected could win the seat with less than this, but it would be very unusual for the final winning candidate to have started with less than about 10% first preference support.
+The natural threshold for a candidate to win a seat in this district would be about 17%.
+Sometimes, depending on the situation, the last candidate elected could win the seat with as little as 10-12%, but it would be very unusual for the final winning candidate to have started with less than about 10% first preference support.

 Even in a larger STV district of eight MPs, which might be used in a large urban centre such as Toronto or Vancouver, the natural threshold to win a seat would be about 11%, so it would be very unusual for the last candidate elected to have started with less than about 5% first preference support.